haskellweekly/haskellweekly/data/newsletter/issue-147.markdown

 -   [Quantifiers in Agda](https://cvlad.info/quantifiers/) by Vladimir Ciobanu

     > This post will go a bit further than that and show the type theoretic equivalents of existential and universal quantifiers.
-I’ll then explore some interesting properties of these types.
+I'll then explore some interesting properties of these types.

 ## Jobs